charles-uno/Bloodlines/04_how_to_play.md

 There is no turn order per se.
 Players participate when they have something to add.
 That said, the GM may also use pointed prompts to ensure that everyone participates.

-> example...
-"The troll bellows menacingly.
-Oxyehenhuain, what's your plan?"
+> When confronted with a band of ambushers, the GM finds that Tor Byorn is taking far more turns than Oxyehenhuain.
+In order to involve Oxye in the action, the GM prompts her directly: "Oxye, a few of them turn suddenly turn away from the group and charge at you.
+What do you do?"

-> example...
-"Tor Byorn, what are you up to while she is in the meeting with Ambassador Xictli?"
+> Oxyehenhuain tends to take the lead in negotiations with NPCs; sometimes Tor Byorn sits them out entirely.
+The GM handles this by cutting back and forth between the two PCs while they are apart: "Tor Byorn, what are you up to while she is in the meeting with Ambassador Xictli?"

 The GM can interject at any time to call for a roll, in order to judge the outcome of a given action.
 This chapter addresses how rolls work from the players' perspective, while a more thorough discussion of the GM's role can be found in Chapter 6.